-The disparity between housing costs in inner Sydney and ability of very low to low income households to pay is clear.
-The need to increase the supply of affordable housing for very low to moderate income households is now urgent.
+Even allowing for a slowing of the market, the disparity between housing costs in inner Sydney and ability of very low to low income households to pay is significant.
+The need to increase the supply of affordable housing for very low to moderate income households is now urgent if very low to moderate income households are still to live in the LGA.